MicrosoftDocs/azure-video-indexer/azure-video-indexer/face-redaction-with-api.md

 Face redaction in Video Indexer relies on the output of existing Video Indexer face detection results that we provide in our Video Standard and Advanced Analysis presets.

 To redact a video, you must first upload a video to Video Indexer and complete an analysis by using the **Standard** or **Advanced** video presets.
-You can do this by using the [Azure Video Indexer website](https://www.videoindexer.ai/media/library) or [API](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Upload-Video).
+You can do this by using the [Azure AI Video Indexer website](https://www.videoindexer.ai/media/library) or [API](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Upload-Video).
 You can then use face redaction API to reference this video by using the `videoId` value.
 We create a new video in which the indicated faces are redacted.
 Both the video analysis and face redaction are separate billable jobs.
 For more information, see our [pricing page](https://azure.microsoft.com/pricing/details/video-indexer/).

 ## Types of blurring